Reviews And SEO: How To Get More Clicks And Show Up On The First Page Of Google

 The more content there is about your company, whether it be from your own website or from others, the more complete a picture Google has of what you are all about.

-Every review you receive is a fresh bit of content.
+Every review you receive is fresh content.
 In those reviews, customers describe your product or service.
 Search engines scan this new content to find more and more relevant keywords about your business.
-Just as in our previous point, this helps them to provide better results for users and helps you get found online.
+This helps them to provide better results for users and helps you get found online.
+You can double down on this benefit by using keyword-rich reviews on your site.
+As Marco explains:

 Good Click Through Rates = Better Rankings